The Bankrate promise

 - Always use your turn signals to communicate your intentions.

 - Give room for other drivers to merge.

 - Refrain from hand gestures and offensive or inflammatory language.

 - Practice patience, regardless of whether you are at an intersection, in traffic or waiting for a parking spot.

 - Refrain from using your high beams unless necessary to see.

 As frustrating as U.S. roads can be, road rage isn’t worth the risks and dangers that it brings.
-The most important thing is to arrive home safely at the end of the day, and road rage will not help you there.
+The most important thing is to arrive at your destination safely, which patient driving can help achieve.

 What to do in a road rage situation